kubojurak/M4MA-group-benchmarking/README.md

 # M4MA-group-benchmarking
-This repository exists as a collection of results comparing old vs improved social dynamics in M4MA.
+This repository exists for benchamarking the previous iteration of Minds for Mobile Agents (M4MA) model with the newest group behaviour changes.

+## Background

+The old version of the M4MA is v0.1.0 and can be viewed through the following [link](https://github.com/ndpvh/predped) (at the time of creating this repository).
+The changes which were implement in the new version of the M4MA (v0.3.0) can be viewed through the following [link](https://github.com/ndpvh/predped/group-goals).

-The folders within this repository are named after the new implementations of group dynamics in the M4MA (0.3.0).
-Namely, `archtypes`, `group_goals`, `individual_goals`, and `density_analysis`.
+The folders within this repository are named after the new implementations.
+Namely,
+>`archtypes`,
+>`group_goals`,
+>`individual_goals`,
+> and `density_analysis`.
 Each folder contains the respective simulation scripts, GIFs, trace files (.Rds), and plotting scripts.

-# Installation
+## Installation

-## Old version of M4MA
+### Old version of M4MA

 Install the `predped` via `remotes`: